avery-gfs/Computer-Science-3/03-wordle/README.md

 3. Write test cases for your grading algorithm.

-4. Get guess input from the user.
+4. Get a guess as input from the user.

 5. Split grading and UI code into separate methods.